jmcooper/angular-hogwarts-tdd-kata/README.md

 Yes, and then? **I'm not sure.**

 You need to use the Angular magic spell.
-You can inject the dependencies into the object under test. **It is still erroring**
+You can inject the dependencies into the object under test. **I suppose I would make sure that happens before the test is run.**

-Yes, Harry had to show me the details of this spell.
-You can probably figure out what to do. **I see, I need to define the method before I stub it, so the mocking framework will know it exists**

 ``test/catalog/catalog-controller-specs.js``